Information for applicants for skilled migration who studied part or all their qualifications during or from 2022

-Information for applicants for skilled migration who studied part or all their qualifications during or from 2022

-Information for applicants for skilled migration who studied part or all of their qualifications during 2020 and 2021
+Information for applicants for skilled migration who studied part or all their qualifications during 2020 and/or 2021

-AITSL’s skilled migration assessment criteria remain in place and have not been modified.
-AITSL is committed to providing a reliable, thorough, evidence-based skills assessment, ensuring the introduction of suitably qualified teachers into Australia’s education system.
+AITSL’s skilled migration assessment criteria remain and have not been modified.
+AITSL is committed to providing a reliable, thorough, evidence-based skills assessment, ensuring the introduction of suitably qualified teachers into Australia’s

 What might this impact look like?